rene-bakker-it/lwetl/docs/examples.rst

 Implemented command line options are (use the -h option for help):

+lwetl-security
+  to encrypt/decrypt the passwords in the alias with a master password.

 sql-query
   as a general purpose command-line sql parser, up-loader, or down-loader.

-db-copy
-  to quickly copy entire tables between database instances.

 table-cardinality
   to dump cardinality data of a table into an xlsx spreadsheet.

+db-copy
+  to copy entire tables between database instances.

 Alternatively they may be invoced as a module, for example: